A beginner’s guide to the cost of BJJ gym fees, clothing, equipment and beyond.

 Most gyms will charge their gym fees fortnightly or monthly, and for adults, the fees will usually include unlimited classes.
 In these situations, the more you train, the cheaper each class becomes.
 Some gyms will also discount the monthly fee if you agree to a 12 month contract.

-For example, my gym in Australia costs approximately $160 AUD each month for unlimited BJJ and wrestling classes, plus other extras like yoga and open mat time slots.
-If I train a minimum of three times per week this equates to approximately $13.30 per lesson, but if I use the gym even one other time per week this brings the cost down below $10 per lesson.
+For example, my gym in Australia costs approximately $180 AUD each month for unlimited BJJ and wrestling classes.
+If I train a minimum of three times per week this equates to approximately $15 per lesson, but if I use the gym even one other time per week this brings the cost down below $12 per lesson.

 The average monthly BJJ gym fee

-The below averages are taken from a small sample of gyms in each respective location:
+The below averages are taken from a sample of gyms in each respective country:

 Other BJJ gym fees to be aware of